Jay-Kishn/KellyQuotes-Extension/README.md

-# Nicki-Minaj-Chrome-Extension
+# Kelly-Quotes-Chrome-Extension

-This extension allows you to replace every image in a webpage and all the titles of YouTube videos with images of pop star Nicki Minaj and famous meme quotes of her.
+This extension allows you to replace every image in a webpage and all the titles of YouTube videos with images of Kelly Kapoor and famous quotes of her.

 ## How to use
 1.Download the folder onto your local machine.\